Essential Oil Perfume Recipes + How to Make Natural Fragrances

 - 4 drops Jasmine absolute

 Ready to learn even more about making essential oil perfume recipes?
-Try one of these books on making essential oil perfume recipes to take that knowledge even further.
+If a perfumery course isn’t in the cards for you right now, try one of these books on how to formulate essential oil perfume recipes to take your knowledge to the next step!

 - Organic Perfume by Kaylee Evans